poudelmadhav/takehiromouri.github.io/_posts/2016-10-12-How-learning-how-to-code-has-changed-my-life.md

 As naive as I was, that was how I got started writing my basketball blog.
 I googled around for SEO, learned some basic HTML and CSS, and read a bunch of articles about content marketing.

 I learned how important it is to determine a specific target audience and write the article as if I were speaking to them.
 I also learned that to reach a larger audience, I needed to write a bunch of articles with high quality (quantity and quality).
-I also learned how to research for keywords, where to place Google ads (I'm not sure if these things still apply), and a bunch of other things.
-I probably only learned the surface of these things, but it was enough to make me around 100 USD per month from Google ad revenues.
+I also learned how to research for keywords, where to place Google ads (I'm not sure if these things still apply), how to measure metrics using Google Analytics, etc. I probably only learned the surface of these things, but it was enough to make me around 100 USD per month from Google ad revenues.

 This was my first experience of making money without actually working for a company.
-What I realized was that I could simply work part-time for a company and make the same amount by working for a week or so.
-Thus I left my blog (although it continued making some revenue for some months).
+But what I realized was that I could simply work part-time for a company and make the same amount by working for a week or so - it wasn't really worth the time and effort.
+Plus, I didn't feel that excited to write about basketball, so I left my blog (although it continued making some revenue for some months).

 Fast forward to the present and I'm still tinkering with computers.
 I write a lot of code because it's a lot of fun for me, it's an intense hobby I have and I never get tired of it.